Dimension counts for singular rational curves via semigroups: Introduction

 We work over $\mb{C}$.
 By {\it rational curve} we always mean a projective curve of geometric genus zero.
 We denote by $M^n_d$ the space of nondegenerate morphisms $f: \mb{P}^1 \ra \mb{P}^n$ of degree $d>0$.
 Here each morphism is identified with the set of coefficients of its homogeneous parametrizing polynomials, so $M^n_d$ is a space of frames over $\mb{G}(n,d)$.
 We denote by $M^n_{d,g} \subset M^n_d$ the subvariety of morphisms whose images have arithmetic genus $g>0$.
 These curves are necessarily singular.
 Clearly, $M^n_{d,g}$ contains all curves with $g$ simple nodes or $g$ simple cusps.

 It will also be useful to consider parameter spaces associated to a fixed choice of value semigroup ${\rm S}$.
 Accordingly, let $\mc{V}_{\rm S} \sub M^n_{d,g}$ denote the space of nondegenerate morphisms $f: \mb{P}^1 \ra \mb{P}^n$ with (fixed) degree $d>0$, image of arithmetic genus (at least) $g$, and a singularity with value semigroup ${\rm S}$ of genus (exactly) $g$.
 Here the {\it genus} of a value semigroup encodes the contribution of the underlying singularity to the arithmetic genus of the underlying projective curve.
 We use $a_{i,j}$ to denote the coefficient $[t^iu^{d-i}]f_j$ of $t^i u^{d-i}$ in $f_j$, $j=0, \dots, n$.
 We reserve the letter $c$ for the {\it conductor} of a semigroup ${\rm S}$.
-We also follow the convention of \cite{Ab} and denote by ${\rm S}^*$ the truncation of ${\rm S}$ in $c$, i.e., the ordered sequence of values in ${\rm S}$ in the critical range between ${\bf 0}=(0,\dots,0)$ and the conductor.